rstudio/pins-python/_sources/intro.md

 ```

 The pins package publishes data, models, and other Python objects, making it easy to share
-You can pin objects to a variety of pin *boards*, including folders (to share on a networked drive or with services like DropBox), RStudio Connect, Amazon S3, Google Cloud Storage, and Azure Datalake.
+You can pin objects to a variety of pin *boards*, including folders (to share on a networked drive or with services like DropBox), Posit Connect, Amazon S3, Google Cloud Storage, and Azure Datalake.
 Pins can be automatically versioned, making it straightforward to track changes, re-run analyses on historical data, and undo mistakes.

 You can use pins from R as well as Python.
 For example, you can use one language to read a pin created with the other.
 Learn more about [pins for R](https://pins.rstudio.com).